 Just because other couples are spending that much on weddings doesn’t mean you have to shell out big bucks to get married.
 In fact, you can cover the cost of a dress, invitations, flowers, photographs, ceremony and reception for a fraction of the average amount couples spend on weddings.
 Just ask Sandy Smith and LaTisha Styles, who both stuck to a budget of about $5,000 for their weddings.

-Styles, who got married on March 14 in Marietta, Ga., benefited from the fact that her wedding wasn’t in a high-priced market.
-Smart planning and a lot of DIY also helped keep costs low so that she and her husband, Romeo Jeremiah, could pay cash for everything (rather than rack up debt) and have enough money for a honeymoon in Mexico.
+Styles, who got married in Marietta, Georgia, benefited from the fact that her wedding wasn’t in a high-priced market.
+Smart wedding planning and a lot of DIY also helped keep costs low so that she and her husband, Romeo Jeremiah, could pay cash for everything (rather than rack up credit card debt) and still have enough money for a honeymoon in Mexico.

 If you’re planning a wedding and looking for ways to keep down costs, take some tips from Smith and Styles.
 Even if your budget is bigger than $5,000, you can benefit from some of the strategies they used.